norswap/autumn/doc/B1-lexing.md

 Such a division has many potential advantages:

-- You can use different parsing techniques for both steps, in particular it is useful to do certain things during lexing that formalism like CFG or PEG can't do, or can't do efficiently.
+- You can use different parsing techniques for both steps, in particular it is useful to do certain things during lexing that formalisms like CFG or PEG can't do, or can't do efficiently.

 - It generally improves the performance, especially when the parsing algorithm may backtrack.

-- It simplifies error reporting, at the errors can point to tokens instead of single characters (you can do better anyway, but with lexing this comes "for free").
+- It simplifies error reporting, as the errors can point to tokens instead of single characters (you can do better anyway, but with lexing this comes "for free").

-Let's take Java as a very representative exemple.
-Java [specifies] that the input string must translated to sequence of tokens using *longest-match*: basically, if two distinct tokens can be matched at the start of the remainder of the input, the algorithm selects the token that matches the most input.
+Let's take Java as a very representative example.
+Java [specifies] that the input string must translate to a sequence of tokens using *longest-match*: basically, if two distinct tokens can be matched at the start of the remainder of the input, the algorithm selects the token that matches the most input.